Odd Coincidence: Bogus Park Ridge Active Shooter Call, Bank Robbery Unrelated, Authorities Say

-As coincidences go, this is odd: A bogus 911 "active shooter" call that brought a SWAT team and more to a Park Ridge home had nothing to do with a bank robbery that occurred across town moments later, authorities said.
+As coincidences go, it's odd: A bogus 911 "active shooter" call that brought a SWAT team and swarms of other responders to a Park Ridge home had nothing to do with a bank robbery across town that occurred at almost the same time, authorities said.

 Questions of a possible connection arose after authorities last week announced that Austin Parks, 48, of Spring Valley had been charged with making the April 17 call.